Burger Stevens: History

 Burger Stevens was established in 2016.
-The business operated from a food cart in Hillsdale, and at Pioneer Courthouse Square until the COVID-19 pandemic.
+The business operated from a food cart in Hillsdale, Portland, Oregon, and at Pioneer Courthouse Square until the COVID-19 pandemic.
 In 2022, owner Don Salamone relocated the cart to Prost Marketplace in the north Portland part of the Boise neighborhood.
 The business also operated from Hinterland Bar and Food Carts in southeast Portland's Mount Tabor neighborhood, as of 2022.

 Burger Stevens operated from BG's Food Cartel in Beaverton, as of 2021.

 The business closed permanently in 2024.

 Reception

 In 2019, Willamette Weeks Michael Mannheimer recommended Burger Stevens for "the quintessential all-American meal".
 In 2020, Brooke Jackson-Glidden of Eater Portland said the business offers "what could be Portland's best burger".
 Michael Russell included Burger Stevens in The Oregonians list of the 21 "most painful" restaurant and bar closures of 2024.